 8. Groin Pulls: Protecting the Inner Thigh

-Groin pulls, or adductor strains, often occur during quick changes of direction or when kicking.
+Groin pulls, or adductor strains, frequently occur during quick changes of direction or when kicking.

 Symptoms of a groin pull include: